Melt-Banana: Style

-Melt-Banana's music is typically described as noise rock, with roots in punk, grindcore, electro-pop and electronic music.
+Melt-Banana's music is typically described as noise rock, with roots in punk, electro-pop and electronic music.
 The band has shied away from any classification, saying they "don't write music according to genre", and has described their music as "like a chimera".
 Melt-Banana has cited The Sex Pistols, Einstürzende Neubauten, Masonna, Violent Onsen Geisha, Aphex Twin and Atari Teenage Riot as influences, as well as the compilation album No New York.
 Agata also gets inspiration from the feelings of excitement, triumph and peril he experiences when playing video games, and interpreting that musically.
 He believes that influences from outside music, including video games, help them see from fresh angles and keep them from writing "the same kind of music again and again".
 Games he has cited as an inspiration include Tony Hawk's Pro Skater 3, Ecco the Dolphin, Demon's Souls and Shadow of the Colossus.

 Onuki's distinctive vocal style has been described as "loud, piercing and unexpectedly authoritative".
 Asked about her influences, Onuki explained: "there is no tradition and no influence besides maybe Lydia Lunch and the Teenage Jerks.
 She opened a new book for me.
 It was so unique and distinctive, you could tell by listening to the voice who is singing – that what I wanted to achieve with my own voice too."

 Although the band is Japanese, their lyrics are written in English.
 Onuki originally sung in Japanese, but quickly changed to English, believing that it was better suited to her style of singing.
 Because English is not her native language, Onuki often has to look words up in dictionaries, which also allows her to find words that sound interesting to her.
 In writing a song, Onuki typically starts with particular words and then works backwards, the content of which comes from what she "see[s] and feel[s] in [her] usual life".

-Agata is noted for his distinct style of guitar playing that involves heavy use of effects and pedals.
+Guitarist Agata is noted for his distinct playing style that employs heavy use of effects and pedals.

-The band is known for playing an "eclectic" selection of cover songs, both live and on studio recordings.
+Melt-Banana is also noted for an "eclectic" selection of cover songs, both live and on studio recordings.
 Melt-Banana was inspired to do so after touring with Mr. Bungle and seeing them perform several cover songs, and thinking it would be fun for both the audience and the band themselves.
 Songs that Melt-Banana has covered include "Surfin' U.S.A."
 (The Beach Boys), "Neat Neat Neat" (The Damned) and "Paint It Black" (The Rolling Stones).
 In choosing the songs, Melt-Banana simply "play songs that [they] like."